Consensys/doc.tessera/docs/HowTo/Configure/Keys/Azure-Key-Vault-Pairs.md

 You can configure [key pairs](Overview.md) by storing them as secrets in an Azure Key Vault.
 This requires providing the vault URL and the secret IDs for both keys.

-!!! example "Configuration file with an Azure Key Vault key pair"
+!!! example "Azure Key Vault key pair configuration"

     ```json
     "keys": {